9th Apr 2026

 Recovery and Post Operative Care

 Being patient is key; you should see a clearer result in a month as the swelling continues to subside.
+While significant improvements are seen as swelling subsides, the final results of alar base reduction.

 Potential Risks and Complications